 Imagine seeing a friend after a few months. immediately, you can tell that something is different.
 You ask, have you lost weight?
 Did you get a tan?
 Oh, you have a new haircut!
-Even though it may have taken you a few moments to hone in on her new hairstyle, your eyes were probably drawn back to her hair several times before you realized that it was different.
+Even though it may have taken you a few moments to hone in on her new hairstyle, your eyes were probably drawn back to her hair several times before you realized that it was the thing that was different.

 In this scenario, the memory of your old friend guided your eye movement to the changed feature (the haircut), and then your conscious awareness caught up.
-Lets try to create a play-by-play of what's happening in your mind: you see your friend you sense something is different you remember the last time you saw your friend you realize it's her hair
+Lets try to create a play-by-play of what's happening in your mind:

 We know that the hippocampus is important for accessing memories, so we wanted to record its activity as these events unfold.
 However, several problems arise with the available tools when we try to monitor hippocampal activity.
-First, it's deep in your head, so we can't use scalp EEG, which mainly provides information about brain activity close to the scalp.
+First, it's deep in your head, so we can't use scalp EEG, which mainly provides information about brain activity close to the scalp (see Consciousness Continuum post).
 Second, we need to capture brain activity really quickly, so we can't use fMRI, which is way too slow.
 The only technique that can get data in real-time directly from the hippocampus is from electrodes implanted directly into the brain.
 When this technique is done in humans, it is called intracranial EEG.